From shale to sale

 Significant investment opportunity resides in the midstream sector of the energy value chain for pipeline infrastructure.
 That’s because the sources of North American oil and natural gas often are located far from the densely populated areas where they are in greatest demand, making transportation of these valuable resources a critical piece of the North American energy picture.

 Although the U.S. has one of the largest networks of pipelines in the world, it is not sufficient to adequately and efficiently transport these natural resources to end users.
-Our projection for capital investments in MLP, pipeline and related organic projects for 2016-2018 is approximately $120 billion.1
+Our projection for capital investments in MLP, pipeline and related organic projects from 2017 to 2019 remains strong at approximately $110 billion.1

 Value at the bottom